bumbu/bumbu.github.io/_posts/2015-10-04-ghost-land-augmented-reality-game.md

 ---
-title: Ghost Land augmented reality game
+title: Ghost Land virtual reality game
 date: 2015-10-04T15:36:43+00:00
 author: bumbu
 layout: post
-permalink: /ghost-land-augmented-reality-game/
+permalink: /ghost-land-virtual-reality-game/
+previewTitle: "Virtual Reality Game"
+previewThumbnail: /assets/images/2015/10/ghoster-land-gameplay.jpeg
-categories: blog experiments
+categories: blog experiments portofolio
 ---
-<strong>Ghost Land</strong> is a real life shooter game.
+<strong>Ghost Land</strong> is a virtual reality shooter game.
 The goal of the game is to shoot as many ghosts before they reach the house.

-The game scene is projected on the wall, and a ball is used to shoot.
-The ball is tracked using a kinect.
-The collision point of the ball with the wall is the shot.
+The game scene is projected on the wall, and a ball is used as a projectile.
+The ball is tracked using Kinect.
+The collision point of the ball with the wall is considered to be a shot.

 More detailed description and source code available at <a href="https://github.com/9-volt/ghost_land" target="_blank">9-volt/ghost_land</a>.